The following theorem is a property of the circumcircle mid-arc triangle which appears to be unknown.

 $$\boxed{\frac{[H_1H_2H_3]}{[ABC]}=\frac{(a^2-b^2)(a^2-c^2)}{b^2c^2}+\frac{(a^2-c^2)(b^2-c^2)}{a^2b^2}-\frac{(a^2-b^2)(b^2-c^2)}{a^2c^2}.}\tag{9}$$

 Proof.
+Assume first that $ABC$ is acute.
 From figure 2, note that

 $$HH_3=2(\frac{c}{2}-AC_1).\tag{10}$$